branislavjenco/branislavjenco.github.io/til.md

 permalink: /til
 ---

 Collection of small things I learned about that are worth noting down.
+Some of these might turn into proper posts over time.

 ## [2024-07-29](#2024-07-29)
 Using PowerShell, you can quickly search for a string in the heads of all branches in a git repository like this: